 - Your laptop may have other underlying issues that are causing the problem.
-That's why hard resetting your laptop is an option too.
+That's why hard resetting your computer is an option too.

-All the laptops from Dell, Lenovo, HP come with the appropriate drivers installed out of the box.
+All Dell, Lenovo, and HP laptops come with the appropriate drivers installed out of the box.
 This includes touchpad or trackpad drivers too.
-The Device Manager lists and shows all the devices installed on your computer.
+You can manage, update, uninstall, and reinstall these drivers in the Device Manager.

-However, at times you may notice that the touchpad not showing in Device Manager issue.
+However, you may sometimes notice the touchpad not showing in the Device Manager issue.
 If the touchpad driver in Device Manager is missing, it is most likely a driver-related problem.

 You may also need to install a whole different edition of Windows to resolve the error in some instances.